India's newest banks plot divergent growth strategies

 Though that may create plenty of opportunities, there is fierce competition for the most profitable parts of the market, while serving remote and poor areas may bring few rewards.

-India’s banking sector is dominated by state banks and ICICI Bank and HDFC Bank, the country’s two biggest private sector lenders.
+India’s banking sector is dominated by state banks and ICICI Bank (ICBK.NS) and HDFC Bank (HDBK.NS), the country’s two biggest private sector lenders.

 “If every bank were to take the same strategy that ICICI or HDFC have taken in the past, is there an opportunity to make money?
 The answer to that looks like a no,” said Shinjini Kumar of consultancy PriceWaterhouseCoopers India.